JasonSCFu/Deploy-ML-Application-using-OpenShift/README.md

 #### From a notebook:

 We can also test the REST API endpoint from a Jupyter Notebook.
 Open the notebook named 05_MBR_enter_repair.ipynb.
 In the first cell, replace the placeholders with the text.

-The repair text to be categorized
-The route to the service
 The repair text goes in the my_text field in the file, and the route in the my_route field, as follows:
 ![test](https://github.com/JasonSCFu/Deploy-ML-Application-using-OpenShift/blob/main/Images/nlp_sandbox_figure_10.4.png)